Alex Murdock Administrative Assistant, MAC and USask Chronic Pain Clinic

 Dr. Katelyn Halpape BSP, ACPR, PharmD, BCPP Clinical Co-Lead, USask Chronic Pain Clinic

-Katelyn is the clinical co-lead for MAC iOPS.
+Katelyn is the clinical co-lead for MAC USask Chronic Pain Clinic (UCPC).
 She completed her Bachelor of Science in Pharmacy at the University of Saskatchewan in 2012 and her Hospital Pharmacy Residency in Regina in 2013.
 In 2015, Katelyn completed the Doctor of Pharmacy program at the University of British Columbia.
 Katelyn is board certified in Psychiatric Pharmacy.
 Before returning to Saskatchewan, Katelyn worked as a Clinical Pharmacy Specialist at Vancouver General Hospital in the areas of neurology and psychiatry.
 In December 2018, Katelyn accepted the position of Assistant Professor in the areas of mental health, addictions and neurology with the College of Pharmacy and Nutrition at the University of Saskatchewan.
 She also works as a consultant clinical pharmacist in psychiatry and addictions with the Saskatchewan Health Authority.
 In her spare time, Katelyn can be found training for her next triathlon race, enjoying nature, listening to music and baking.

 Marissa Pirlot BSP Administrative Assistant, MAC and USask Chronic Pain Clinic